-Spruce Cone Cholla, Spruce Cone Cactus, Paper Spine Cactus, Paper Spined Cholla, Pine Cone Cactus
+Spruce Cone Cholla, Spruce Cone Cactus, Pine Cone Cactus

 Opuntia diademata, Tephrocactus diademata

-Tephrocactus articulatus var. diadematus is a very unique cactus, up to 12 inches (30 cm) tall, with fragile, erect stems composed of cylindrical segments that resemble pine cones.
-Prominent tubercules and clusters of silvery spines are spirally arranged along the segments.
+Tephrocactus articulatus var. diadematus is a unique cactus with fragile, erect stems composed of cylindrical segments that resemble pine cones.
+It grows up to 12 inches (30 cm) tall.
+The prominent tubercules and clusters of silvery spines are spirally arranged along with the segments.
 Some forms lack spines.
 A shy bloomer, this cactus sometimes produces white to pinkish, up to 1.6 inches (4 cm) in diameter, cup-shaped flowers in spring or early summer.
-The fruits that follow are barrel shaped, dry-fleshed and very thin walled.
+The fruits that follow are barrel-shaped, dry-fleshed, and very thin-walled.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Though the large variety of species within the Opuntia genus means different types of Prickly Pears may need slightly different care.
 All are desert cacti that need lots of sun, lots of light, and very little water.
 If you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.